Disclosure: TheBestVPN is reader-supported. When you buy a VPN through links on our site, we may earn commissions. Learn more.

 4. Tutanotatutanota

-Tutanota is a secure email provider that offers end-to-end email encryption.
+Tutanota is a secure email provider that offers end-to-end encryption.
 Plus, it’s open source so it’s entirely free.
-Since IP addresses aren’t recorded, and you don’t need to provide any personal information to setup an account, you can use the service completely anonymously.
+Since IP addresses aren’t recorded, and you don’t need to provide any personal information to set up an account, you can use the service completely anonymously.
+Last year, they expanded their free tier to include 2GB of storage.

 7. TorGuardtorguard